 Why are we doing the Sensitive Information Remediation (SIR) Project?

-In a 2011 University-wide assessment of risk, sensitive information was found to be “nearly ubiquitous”
+In a 2011 University-wide assessment of risk, sensitive University-owned information was found to be “nearly ubiquitous”

-- Sensitive information (SI) is often stored on desktop computers and central shared storage
+- Sensitive information (SI) is sometimes stored on end user computers that are not encrypted and secured and central shared storage not registered in SAI.

 - Copies of the same sensitive file are often found on multiple systems